Towards Atomic MIMO Receivers: Overview of Atomic MIMO Receiver

 \ifx\onecol\undefined

 \else

 \fi

-Consider the multi-user communication system illustrated in Fig. \ref{img:MIMO}, where $K$ single-antenna users communicate with one atomic MIMO receiver.
+Consider the multi-user communication system illustrated in Fig.~\ref{img:MIMO}, where $K$ single-antenna users communicate with one atomic MIMO receiver.
 Its architecture comprises $N$ vapor cells filled with Rydberg atoms and an equal number of PDs.
 Each vapor cell acts as an \emph{atomic antenna} for measuring electromagnetic waves, while the PDs read out the measurement results (i.e., the splitting interval, $\Delta_f$, and the Rabi frequency, $\Omega_R$) and aggregate them to the digital processor for signal detection.
-The simultaneous users share the same carrier frequency $\omega$, while all atoms are triggered to the uniform Rydberg states $\hbar \omega_g$ and $\hbar \omega_e$ (e.g., $52D_{5/2}$ and $53 P_{3/2}$) in response to the carrier frequency (e.g., $\omega = 5$~GHz).
+We assume all users share the same carrier frequency $\omega$, while all atoms are triggered to the uniform Rydberg states $\hbar \omega_g$ and $\hbar \omega_e$ (e.g., $52D_{5/2}$ and $53 P_{3/2}$) in response to the carrier frequency (e.g., $\omega = 5$~GHz).
 As a result, the resonance case with $\omega = \omega_{eg}$ is created.
-The principles and operations of the receiver are described in the sequel.